-This GHS Container Labeling Training Video will help your employees understand the six types of information contained on a Globally Harmonized System (GHS) label as well as how to understand the 9 types of pictograms used in a GHS labeling program.
-This training DVD was created specifically to help you with the OSHA GHS compliance standard.
-The training video will help employees understand the following:
+This GHS Container Labeling Training Video will help your employees understand the six types of information on a Globally Harmonized System (GHS) label and how to understand the nine types of pictograms used in a GHS labeling program.
+This training video was created specifically to help you with the OSHA GHS compliance standard.

 - How should chemicals be labeled under the GHS Standard?